osiris-villa/Postman-Newman-Jenkins_Backend-Automation-Framework/README.md

 I also added 2 extra requests, `deleteProject` and `getDeletedProject` First one to delete the current project and reset the data Second one to be sure the project was deleted

+I let the html report of my last run in the newman folder if you want to check it